-This is a guest post from a fellow scuba diver, blogger and traveller, Justin from True Nomads.
+This is a guest post from a fellow scuba diver, blogger and traveller, Justin from Art of Scuba.
 He’s been travelling full time since 2011, and is currently in Europe.
 To learn more about him, check out his author’s bio at the end of the article!

 If you are already thinking about heading to Latvia, then I really don’t need to convince you why the Baltics are a wonderful place to visit.
 But I can tell you, five of the must-see and do things in Latvia, that will make your trip the best possible experience.
 It is one of the three Baltic States, but just like the other two, completely unique in its culture and heritage!